Ark II: Technology

-The series is best-remembered for its eponymous vehicle: a futuristic-looking six-wheeled combination RV and mobile laboratory.
+The series is best-remembered for the "Ark II" vehicle: a futuristic-looking six-wheeled combination RV and mobile laboratory.
 The 44 ft long vehicle was a fiberglass body on a 1971 Ford C-Series (C-700) cabover, by the Brubaker Group.
+It is sometimes incorrectly reported that the Ark II vehicle was built by Dean Jeffries, who constructed various fantastic vehicles for science-fiction films and television.
+These include the Landmaster for the film Damnation Alley, with which the Ark II is sometimes confused.
 The front end of the Ark II prop was later re-used as the nose portion of the Seeker spacecraft in the Filmation series Space Academy and Jason of Star Command.

-It is sometimes incorrectly reported that the Ark II was built by Dean Jeffries, who constructed various fantastic vehicles for science-fiction films and television.
-These include the Landmaster for the film Damnation Alley, with which the Ark II is sometimes confused.
-In addition, the series also featured a jetpack called the Jet Jumper, and the Ark Roamer, a smaller, 4-wheeled all-terrain vehicle built by Brubaker from a modified Brubaker Box, a kit car using a 1968 Volkswagen Beetle sedan chassis.
-The Roamer was carried in the rear of the Ark II.
+In addition, the series also featured a jetpack called the "Jet Jumper", and the "Ark Roamer", a smaller, 4-wheeled all-terrain vehicle built by Brubaker from a modified Brubaker Box, a kit car using a 1968 Volkswagen Beetle sedan chassis.
+The Ark Roamer was carried in the rear of the Ark II.